harvard-acc/LLVM-Tracer/README.md

 LLVM-Tracer is an LLVM instrumentation pass to print out a dynamic LLVM IR trace, including dynamic register values and memory addresses.

+If you use LLVM-Tracer in your research, please cite:

+ISA-Independent Workload Characterization and its Implications for Specialized Architectures,
+Yakun Sophia Shao and David Brooks,
+International Symposium on Performance Analysis of Systems and Software (ISPASS), April 2013

 ============================================
 Requirements: